syavorsky/comment-parser/migrate-1.0.md

 > Set this to false to avoid the default of trimming whitespace at the start and end of each line.

-In the new parser all original spacing is kept along with conmtent lines in `.source`.
-Description lines are joined togather depending on `spacing` option
+In the new parser all original spacing is kept along with comment lines in `.source`.
+Description lines are joined together depending on `spacing` option

 **New option:**

 - `spacing: "compact"` lines concatenated with a single space and no line breaks
 - `spacing: "preserve"` keeps line breaks and space around as is.
-Indentation space counts from `*` delimiter or from start of the line if delimiter is omitted
+Indentation space counts from `*` delimiter or from the start of the line if the delimiter is omitted
 - `spacing: (lines: Line[]) => string` completely freeform joining strategy, since all original spacing can be accessed, there is no limit to how this can be implemented.
 See [types.s.ts](./lib/types.s.ts) and [spacer.s.ts](./lib/spacer.s.ts)

 ### `join: string | number | boolean`

-> If the following lines of a multiline comment do not start with a star, join will have the following effect on tag source (and description) when joining the lines together:
+> If the following lines of a multiline comment do not start with a star, `join` will have the following effect on tag source (and description) when joining the lines together:
 >
 > - If a string, use that string in place of the leading whitespace (and avoid newlines).
 > - If a non-zero number (e.g., 1), do no trimming and avoid newlines.